cs4804-26c/revisit/README.md

 ## Build Instructions

 To run this demo experiment locally, you will need to install node on your computer.
+TEST

 * Clone `https://github.com/revisit-studies/study`
 * Run `yarn install`.
 If you don't have yarn installed, run `npm i -g yarn`.